dawidjaniga/what-if-your-fe-framework-will-die/slides.md

 ---

-# History of big rewrite
+# The story of big rewrite

 - 📝 **Text-based** - Tailor-made MVC architecture for big web app.
 - 🎨 **Business** - served business for several years